Frequently Asked Questions

-Claim Forms for identity theft protection must be submitted online or postmarked on or before 30 days after a Final Approval Order is entered.
+Claim Forms for identity theft protection must have been submitted online or postmarked on or before June 12, 2021.

 Claim Forms for reimbursement for lost time must be submitted online or postmarked on or before May 18, 2021 if the last date that you expended time was prior to March 19, 2021.
 Otherwise Claims for Reimbursement of time are due 60 days after the date you last expended time but in no event later than April 1, 2023.

 Claim forms are available for online filing by entering the alphanumeric code, "Unique ID", and PIN found on the notice you received by email or postcard.
-To access the Claim Form for credit monitoring, click here.
 To access the Claim Form for Time Reimbursement, click here.

 Alternatively, Claim Forms may be submitted by mail by downloading and printing the Claim Forms from the Important Documents page, or requesting paper Claim Forms by mail, email or telephone from the Settlement Administrator, and mailing the completed Claim Forms to the Settlement Administrator at: